AlexOgn/ProektASD/README.md

 ### Rules for pathfinding
 1. **The difference in height between points in the path cannot be greater than 5.**
 2. **If path includes water, a boat is used which has a certain durability.**
-3. **If the durability becomes 0 it cannot be used anymore and the path has to go around lakes.**
+3. **If the durability becomes 0 it cannot be used anymore and the path has to go around water.**
 4. **The difference in height doesn't matter if a boat is being used.**
 5. **We then generate 2 paths:**
     * **A path where use of boat is permitted**